anabramos/k9sisters-project/README.md

 ### Component level Testing

-- Compatibility
+- Compatibility & Responsiveness
-    - The website was tested and it is working on different browsers: Chrome, Firefox, Internet Explorer/Microsoft Edge.
+    - The website was tested and it is working on different browsers: Google Chrome, Firefox, Internet Explorer/Microsoft Edge.

-- Responsiveness
-    - Tested on different devices using Chrome Dev Tools and other devices from myself and friends.
+    - Tested on different devices using Chrome DevTools and other avaliable from myself and friends.
     - The website is responsive on screen widths from 2560px to 320px.

 - Navigation bar